Local Fiscal Recovery Fund Allocations

 Additional Information

-• On June 9th, the California League of Cities hosted a webinar, American Rescue Plan Funding for Non-Entitlement Cities: What You Need to Know.
+The California League of Cities hosted a webinar, American Rescue Plan Funding for Non-Entitlement Cities: What You Need to Know.
 The video and slides are posted on the League’s Guide to Local Recovery website.
-A copy of the slides without audio is here.
+A copy of the slides is here.

 Questions